 My Experience at Oklahoma Proton Center

 My radiation oncologist at Oklahoma Proton Center, Dr. Mark Storey, actually created two treatment plans – one using proton therapy and one using state-of-the-art x-ray therapy treatment called IMRT.
-He showed for me how protons would reduce the radiation hitting my heart and healthy breast tissue compared to IMRT treatment.
-This, he said, would reduce the potential for me to have heart complications down the road and reduce the risk of a cancer in my healthy breast tissue caused by excess radiation.
+He showed me how protons would reduce the radiation hitting my heart and healthy breast tissue compared to IMRT treatment.
+This, he said, would reduce the potential for me to have heart complications down the road and reduce the risk of cancer in my healthy breast tissue caused by excess radiation.

 In Conclusion: Be Your Own Patient Advocate

-After years spent searching for answers, and months spent battling this disease, I am ready for a season of peace and rest and normalcy.
+After years spent searching for answers and months spent battling this disease, I am ready for a season of peace and rest and normalcy.
 I am ready to put cancer behind me.

 My message is – don’t give up.
 Keep looking.
 Keep talking to doctors.
 Be your own best advocate.
 And when treatments are recommended, do your own research and be confident in the decisions you make.
 For me, that meant choosing proton therapy, but it may mean something different for different people.

 Once you have cancer, that experience never goes away.
-It’s something I will live with the rest of my life.
+It’s something I will live with for the rest of my life.
 And it may come back at some point.
 But, I’m thankful that I never gave up and that I had friends and family who supported me along the way.
-I’m thankful that I finally got answers and I know those answers are out there for people struggling like I was.
+I’m thankful that I finally got answers, and I know those answers are out there for people struggling like I was.